inspec/inspec-aws/docs/resources/aws_batch_job_definitions.md

 # aws\_batch\_job\_definitions

-Use the `aws_batch_job_definitions` InSpec audit resource to test properties of a plural Batch Job Definition.
+Use the `aws_batch_job_definitions` InSpec audit resource to test properties of multiple Batch job definitions.

 The AWS::Batch::JobDefinition resource specifies the parameters for an AWS Batch job definition.

 ## Syntax

-Ensure that a job_definition exists.
+Ensure that a job definition exists.

     describe aws_batch_job_definitions do
       it { should exist }
     end